prarthit/OMR-Sheet/README.md

 ## Getting Started

-You may either run this project locally without server by opening **index.html** file in your browser or by creating a server and deploying it.
+You may either run this project locally without server just by downloading `master` branch files and opening **index.html** file in your browser or by creating a server and deploying it.
+To server the file using backend, switch to `Backend` branch and download the files.
+Follow below instructions for running it with backend server.

 ### Prerequisites